jstewmc/gravity/README.md

 # Gravity

-Gravity is like Composer for settings and services: other developers define settings and services in your dependency injection container using files in their packages.
+Gravity lets other developers define settings and services in _your_ dependency injection container using files in _their_ packages.
 By pulling everything together, Gravity makes it easy to build and share small, configurable services.

 [![Build Status](https://travis-ci.com/jstewmc/gravity.svg?branch=master)](https://travis-ci.com/jstewmc/gravity) [![codecov](https://codecov.io/gh/jstewmc/gravity/branch/master/graph/badge.svg)](https://codecov.io/gh/jstewmc/gravity)

 ## Usage

-Gravity serves two audiences: _package authors_, the developers who create packages, and _package consumers_, the developers who use them.

-As a package author, you'll define services and settings in your repository using a simple file-based DSL:
+As a _package author_, you'll define services and settings in your repository using a simple file-based DSL:

 ```php
 # /path/to/project/.gravity/foo.php